How to read a .dat file in Python

 print(f"Mean: {mean_value:.2f}, Standard Deviation: {std_dev:.2f}")

-• The dtype=np.float32 argument is key.
-It tells NumPy to interpret the binary stream as a sequence of 32-bit floating-point numbers.
+• The np.fromfile() function reads raw bytes directly from the .dat file.
+The dtype=np.float32 argument is crucial—it tells NumPy to interpret those bytes as 32-bit floating-point numbers.

-• Once the data is loaded, the script uses NumPy's built-in np.mean() and np.std() functions to instantly calculate essential statistics.
+• Once the data is loaded into an array, you can use powerful functions like np.mean() and np.std() to quickly calculate key statistics.

 Building a data conversion tool for legacy .dat files

-You can use Python's struct module to build a conversion tool that reads proprietary binary data from legacy .dat files and transforms it into a modern, structured format.
+You can also build a conversion tool that reads structured binary data from a legacy .dat file and translates it into a modern format like JSON.

 import struct